 Lesson 2: Microfossil Sorting

 Students will sort through field sediment from the Hell Creek Formation in Montana, identify microfossils within the sediment, and categorize them using special ID guides.
 Students will use foundational paleontological knowledge, as well as observational skills and critical analysis to complete this two-part lesson.
+Students will use foundational paleontological knowledge, observational skills, and critical analysis to complete this two-part lesson.

 Want to preview this lesson?